 Many programmes centre on the concept of controlled resource allocation.
-Heavy crate time, restrictive devices is generally called for, placing much responsibility on the human.
+Heavy crate time, restrictive devices are generally called for, placing much responsibility on the human.

 They will tell you that you need to control all access to reinforcement – All.
 The.
 Time.

-The sell is seductive; do all this, manipulate each tiny piece of your dog’s life until it centers on you.
+The sell is seductive; do all this, manipulate each tiny piece of your dog’s life until it centres on you.
 Result: you’ll have that dream sport dog you’ve always wanted.

 By this logic, anyone could have success in their sport with any dog.
 Whether that dog fits your lifestyle or training preferences is no longer in the forefront.